nih-cfde/training-and-engagement/docs/General-Tools/R-for-RNA-Seq/import.md

     ## 5 Adipose Tissue Female 40-49       Violent and fast death 2
     ## 6 Adipose Tissue Female 50-59 Fast death of natural causes 3

+Now you have successfully imported data using multiple methods.

 === Challenge

     What series commands would you use to import the `data/colData.MUSCLE.csv` and count the number of muscles samples persex, age?